ukaea/hdc/README.md

 -------
 Citing [Conduit](http://software.llnl.gov/conduit/): provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python and is used for data coupling between packages in-core, serialization, and I/O tasks.

+- HDC supports (in private/shared memory) zero-copy data access.
-*The goals are very close to ours, merging these two projects in near future is being considered.*
+- The goals are very close to ours, the way is slightly different.